Adeolagroup/class6/README.md

 # class6
 Repos project for class6 students

+Students from class6 will use this repos to  anage ansible playbooks